Archive for “May, 2012”

 Javier, the owner, has been known to put on a blonde wig and sing Beatles tunes (see video below).

 Lots of people just LOVE Javier.
 In 2008, Javier lost his lease on a spot he used to occupy and was forced to shut down.
 In the depths of the huge US recession, a bunch of wonderful folks on the Cabo forum on Tripadvisor banded together, located Javier and raised $5000 to get him back in business at his current location.
+They also renovated the place with the help of experts like Restaurant Fit Out.

 It’s a great story — and so are his fish tacos. :)